heathharrelson/blog/content/posts/raspberry-pi-cluster-kubeadm.md

 * 3 LoveRPi PoE hat for Raspberry Pi 4 Model B (compact)
 * TP-Link 8 port PoE gigabit switch

 I previously built a cluster using Raspberry Pi 3 Model B+ computers.
-While this will work, the performance is underwhelming because the computers only have 1 GB of RAM, and it doesn't leave many resources left for applications.
+While this will work, the performance is underwhelming, and it doesn't leave many resources left for applications.
 The Raspberry Pi 4 is much more capable.

 [Power over Ethernet](https://en.wikipedia.org/wiki/Power_over_Ethernet) is optional, but it saves on cabling and makes for a much tidier cluster.